dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

 In the case when you don't want to return the full result set from a metadata call, you can paginate the results for both `semantic_layer.metrics()` and `semantic_layer.dimensions()` calls using the `page_size` and `page_number` parameters.

-- `page_size`: This is an optional feature which sets the number of records per page.
-If left as `None`, there is no page limit.
+- `page_size`: This is an optional variable which sets the number of records per page.
+If left as None, there is no page limit.
 - `page_number`: This is another optional feature which specifies the page number to retrieve.
 Defaults to `1` (first page) if not specified.

 Examples: